QuentinJcb/QuentinJcb.github.io/sharpe.md

 $$ SR_{portfolio} \approx 1.6\epsilon T^{1/2}$$
 {% endraw %}

 For daily predictions, over one year, we find $$SR_{portfolio} \approx 25\epsilon $$: an increase of 1% in our accuracy will lead to a SR increase of 25 pp!
+A percentage of winning trades of 54% will lead to a Sharpe ratio of 1.

 ## References
 [^fn1]: [Jean-Philippe Bouchaud, Marc Potters.
 Trend followers lose more often than they gain.
 2005.](https://arxiv.org/pdf/physics/0508104.pdf)